Abdomen: Clinical significance

 Abdominal obesity is a condition where abdominal fat or visceral fat, has built up excessively between the abdominal organs.
 This is associated with a higher risk of heart disease, asthma and type 2 diabetes.

 Abdominal trauma is an injury to the abdomen and can involve damage to the abdominal organs.
 There is an associated risk of severe blood loss and infection.
 Injury to the lower chest can cause injuries to the spleen and liver.

 A scaphoid abdomen is when the abdomen is sucked inwards.
 In a newborn, it may represent a diaphragmatic hernia.
 In general, it is indicative of malnutrition.

 Disease

 Many gastrointestinal diseases affect the abdominal organs.
-These include stomach disease, liver disease, pancreatic disease, gallbladder and bile duct disease; intestinal diseases include enteritis, coeliac disease, diverticulitis, and IBS.
+These include stomach disease, liver disease, pancreatic disease, gallbladder and bile duct disease; intestinal diseases include enteritis, coeliac disease, diverticulitis, and irritable bowel syndrome.

 Examination

 Different medical procedures can be used to examine the organs of the gastrointestinal tract.
 These include endoscopy, colonoscopy, sigmoidoscopy, enteroscopy, oesophagogastroduodenoscopy and virtual colonoscopy.
 There are also a number of medical imaging techniques that can be used.
 Surface landmarks are important in the examination of the abdomen.